ksafranski/tetra/README.md

 After cloning or pulling the contents of the system, run `npm install` to install all dependencies.

-The adapters by default support Mongo for documents and local (node-fs) for blob storage.
-These should be configured in `/conf/service.json` before running the service.
+The adapters by default support local storage (via [NeDB](https://github.com/louischatriot/nedb)) for documents, local (node-fs) for blob storage and local logging via [winston](https://github.com/flatiron/winston).

+The system also comes with an adapter for [Mongo](http://www.mongodb.com) which can be activated by editing the `/conf/service.json` file. ([More info...](adapters/documents/mongo/README.md))

+The service is made to run 'out of the box' with little to no configuration required, allowing easy setup and testing.

 Starting the service can be done by running `node index.js`.
 For running the service continuously it is suggested you install the [forever](https://github.com/nodejitsu/forever)